icewall905/TuneForge/README.md

 # Ollama Playlist Generator

 This repository contains a Flask-based application that generates playlists using the Ollama language model.
-The app interacts with Ollama's API and Navidrome to generate and create playlists based on user-defined criteria.
+The app interacts with Ollama's API and Navidrome and/or Plex to generate and create playlists based on user-defined criteria.

 Repository: [https://github.com/icewall905/ollama-playlist-generator](https://github.com/icewall905/ollama-playlist-generator)